-A specific manualized type of MBT for seriously disturbed adolescents is Adolescent Mentalization Based Integrative Treatment (AMBIT), developed at the Anna Freud Centre.
-AMBIT was developed in response to the need for a well-structured, evidence-based intervention that could be realistically implemented for those adolescents labeled as "hard-to-reach".
+A specific manualized type of MBT for seriously disturbed adolescents is Adolescent Mentalization Based Integrative Treatment (AMBIT), developed at Anna Freud.
+AMBIT was developed in response to the need for a well-structured, evidence-based intervention that could be realistically implemented for those adolescents labelled as "hard-to-reach".
 It is an innovative approach which brings mental health, education, and social interventions together to provide direct help to troubled young people, who are not yet able to access mainstream help.